Understanding Financial Stress and Its Impact on Women's Mental Health

 Medical debt, student loans, or sudden financial crises

-Being taught that “good women” should not want money or prioritize their career
+Being taught that “good women” should not want money or prioritize their careers

 These experiences shape your relationship with money.
 Even years later, women may experience intense emotional reactions that feel confusing or disproportionate to their current financial reality.